Ladder99/ladder99/services/diode/README.md

 - http://rabbitblack/#/exchanges
 - http://rabbitred/#/exchanges

-Publish and receive some data - this runs the nodejs program [here](code/application/datadiode/contrib/nodejs/src/send.js).
+Publish and receive some data - this runs the nodejs program [here](code/application/datadiode/contrib/nodejs/src/send.js) to publish a string to the 'hello' exchange -

     just send

 You can see the message go by in the RabbitMQ console - http://rabbitblack/#/queues/%2F/hello.

-The diode is not fully setup yet though - the Java programs listen to the message queues and transform it.
+The diode is not fully setup yet though - the Java programs will listen to the rabbit messages and transform them.

 ## Starting the Diode Receiver and Sender

-Run black and red Java applications - these listen to the RabbitMQ queues and manipulate the data -
+Run the black (receiver) and red (sender) Java applications - these listen to the RabbitMQ queues and manipulate the data -

     just black

-in another terminal
+and in another terminal

     just red

-(both get stuck at 97%)
+(but both get stuck at 97%)

 ## Sending data across Diode

-Goto node-red and setup a timestamp feeding to an mqtt output.
+As directed in the paper's appendix, goto node-red and setup a timestamp feeding to an mqtt output.
+Set the url to rabbitblack:1883 and leave the topic blank -

 - http://nodered

-This should send a timestamp across the diode.
+This should send a timestamp across the diode. (but doesn't)

-LDAP
+## LDAP

+(what's this for?)

 - https://rabbitblack/#/
 - https://rabbitred/#/

-(what's this for?)

 ## Original Readme

 The original readme for the data diode is [here](code/application/datadiode), slightly updated.